-Complementary diagnostic and management guidelines for cryptococcosis exist.10-21 This comprehensive synthesis and update of cryptococcosis management guidelines, serves primarily to facilitate clinical decision making, but also provides an overview of the current uncertainties in cryptococcosis (sDoc1).
+Complementary diagnostic and management guidelines for cryptococcosis exist.10-21 This comprehensive synthesis and update of cryptococcosis management guidelines, serves primarily to facilitate clinical decision making, but also provides an overview of the current uncertainties in cryptococcosis.
 With contributors across the globe, this guideline gives voice to expertise and challenges from diverse settings in a globally relevant document.
-We seek to provide general principles and recommendations for the management of patients with cryptococcosis and urge clinicians to utilise careful clinical judgement when formulating treatment plans for the individual patient.
-See Panels 1-2 for processes on guideline development and grading of recommendations.22,23
+General principles and treatment recommendations are provided and clinicians are urged to utilise careful clinical judgement when formulating treatment plans for the individual patient.
+(See Appendix for processes on guideline development (s19-s20, s28),22,23 common abbreviations (s21), definitions (s23) and detailed text (s32)).

 At-risk populations, clinical presentations, and outcomes